Al al-Bayt University: Academics

 In 2014, the university diversified its Faculty of Arts and Humanities, including more majors in Italian, Spanish, French, English, in addition to Arabic.
 Two master's degrees in English Language have also been introduced: one in Literature and Criticism and the other in Linguistics.

-According to a fact sheet issued by the university, as of 2015, Al al-Bayt runs 35 undergrad programs, 33 MA programs, and 2 PhD programs.
+According to a fact sheet issued by the university, as of 2015, Al al-Bayt ran 35 undergrad programs, 33 MA programs, and 2 PhD programs.